UK-Power-Networks/DFES-visualisation/2023-DFES/data/maps/README.md

 The geographies used in the visualisation.

 These were updated in december 2023.
-ODI very kindly provided updated maps which made this much simpler.
+Open Innovations very kindly provided updated maps which made this much simpler.
 The latest mappings used are as follows:
 LSOA21CD
 LSOA21NM
 MSOA21CD